BaseBlocks-HQ/BaseBlocks/README.md

 `SITE_URL`. `SITE_URL` only becomes the callback origin if you explicitly switch to `AUTH_REDIRECT_MODE=cross-domain`.

+Production note: published subdomains like `team.baseblocks.dev` use Better Auth shared cookies on `.baseblocks.dev`, configured in `packages/backend/convex/authSetup.ts` via `advanced.crossSubDomainCookies`.
+That is what allows authenticated audience-restricted pages to work on `*.baseblocks.dev` while keeping the app in `same-origin` auth mode.
+This does not solve arbitrary custom domains; custom domain auth will require a separate design.

 - Google JavaScript origins:
   - `http://localhost:3001`
   - `https://your-machine.your-tailnet.ts.net`